Nothing But the Truth.

 For an extended low-frequency response and a bit more muscle, step up to the Eris E8.
 With its 8-inch, Kevlar low-frequency transducer, driven by a 75 watt, Class AB power amplifier, it can range down to 35 Hz.
 Like the E5, the E8 can reach all the way to 22 kHz, thanks to a 1.25-inch (32 mm), silk-dome, high-frequency tweeter.
 However, the E8’s tweeter is driven by a heftier 65W, Class AB amplifier.
 With its extra juice, the E8 can deliver up to 105 dB SPL, peak.

-All Eris speakers have front-ported enclosures made of vinyl-laminated, medium-density fiberboard (MDF).
+Eris E5 and E8 speakers have front-ported enclosures made of vinyl-laminated, medium-density fiberboard (MDF); the Eris E4.5 has a rear-firing port.

 Eris monitors give you three different types of inputs so you can use them with a wide variety of audio sources.